Here Be Dragons Episode 5

 “Oh.
 What a suddenly sad face.
 I believe I infer the reason, so let me put you at ease.
 It’s an open secret that the Temple of Barys runs a Discretionary Bursary scheme for impressive Candidates like yourself.
 We should not have to present your parents with any … ah … ‘awkward’ decision about whether they could, or would, afford a Commission.”

 Prentyze reeled with the possibilities.
-Father only offered – no, insisted on – a tedious life of weapons design and boring business.
+Father only offered – no, insisted on – a tedious life of weapons design, boring business and Council politics.
 Zubin offered a route into scholarship, without any obstacles.
 The door was wide open.
 This was his personal travel pass, his get-away from a dull, grinding life.
 And the best of it was Father would have no financial veto.

 The old bastard had made him come on this stupid hunt, but this was turning out to be his lucky day after all.

-He turned to Zubin to thank him – and stopped.
+He turned to Zubin to thank him – and slipped again.
+Floundering for his balance, the beam from his helm momentarily lit up Zubin’s expression.

 Zubin’s face smiled.
 His eyes did not.